Physics-Enhanced Machine Learning: a position paper for dynamical systems investigations: Physics and domain knowledge biases to obtain a PEML architecture

-As an example, let us consider a recent application of Physics-Guided ML to real-world dynamical systems in structural dynamics \cite{ref10}: a twin girder bridge for which a detailed physics-based model is available and multiple measurements along the span are provided to identify several latent parameters of the model.
-An approach for the Bayesian system identification of structures considering spatial and temporal correlation was developed by considering a physics-based model (model form bias) of a structure and explicitly accounting for spatial and temporal correlations (inductive bias).
-To be feasible this approach required the development of an efficient loglikelihood calculation procedure \cite{ref10}.
+A detailed physics-based model $G$ is believed to be highly accurate and representative of the dynamical system being investigated.
+Small/medium informative measurements (data) are available (observational bias).
+Additional biases can be also introduced.
+Typically, the focus of these approaches is the identification of the latent physics-based model parameters $ \boldsymbol{ \theta}_p$, of model prediction errors, input or joint input-state estimation.
+Examples include probabilistic model updating strategies (see for example \cite{eleni, KH, lye}).
+It is worth mentioning that introducing biases for improving the performance of a detailed physics-based model, especially in forecasting tasks, significantly increase the computational cost.
+As an example, let us consider an application of Physics-Guided ML to real-world dynamical systems \cite{ref10}: a twin girder bridge for which a detailed physics-based model is available and multiple measurements along the span are provided to identify several latent parameters of the model.
+An approach for the Bayesian system identification of structures considering spatial and temporal correlation was developed explicitly accounting for competing spatial and temporal correlations models (inductive bias).
+To be feasible, an efficient loglikelihood calculation procedure was developed \cite{ref10}.